San Marcos Growers LogoSan Marcos Growers

 Ziesenhenne named his plants after local Santa Barbara people such as his cultivars Begonia 'Freddie' that he named after his son and Begonia 'Ramirez' that he named for a Santa Barbara gardener.
 Like Begonia 'Cachuma' that was named for the area's primary reservoir and recreational lake along the Santa Inez River just north of Santa Barbara.
 The name comes from the local native people, the Chumash, name for the village that would have been located along the south shore of Lake Cachuma where there is now a county park.
 He also named plants for other locations in or near Santa Barbara, such as his Begonia 'Lotusland' and Begonia 'Cachuma' and Begonia 'Yanonali'.
 Our thanks go out to the late Mark Bartholomew of HiMark Nursery in Carpinteria, who got us our first plants of this great cultivar.

-This information about Begonia 'Cachuma' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Begonia 'Cachuma' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.